code-423n4/2023-01-astaria-findings/data/btk-Q.md

 ### Recommended Mitigation Steps

 Consider adding two step procedure on the critical functions where the first is announcing a pending new owner and the new address should then claim its ownership.

+## [NC-09] Include return parameters in NatSpec comments

+If Return parameters are declared, you must prefix them with `/// @return`.
+Some code analysis programs do analysis by reading [NatSpec](https://docs.soliditylang.org/en/v0.8.15/natspec-format.html) details, if they can't see the `@return` tag, they do incomplete analysis.

+### Recommended Mitigation Steps

+Include the `@return` argument in the NatSpec comments.

+## [NC-10] Function writing does not comply with the `Solidity Style Guide`

+Ordering helps readers identify which functions they can call and to find the constructor and fallback definitions easier.
+But there are contracts in the project that do not comply with this.

+Functions should be grouped according to their visibility and ordered:

+- `constructor()`
+- `receive()`
+- `fallback()`
+- `external / public / internal / private`
+- `view / pure`

+### Recommended Mitigation Steps

+Follow Solidity Style Guide.